JunePrimavera/Minecraft-Vanilla-Notebook/README.md

 If you die, you keep it in your menu, and it's individual per each world; however you can still access it if you aren't in the same world.

+While this is supposed to be used for coordinates, you can write whatever you want in this.

 **WARNING:** Some servers may count this as cheating, while I don't see this as being any different to writing them down or putting them on a document, some server owners may disagree

 **WARNING:** This mod, and the Quilt modloader, are WIP, please make any bug reports, but there is currently **no jar file** and there won't be until it's ready.